 After entering it will ask password so type the password of your choice.
 (In Linux whenever you type any credential it will work as silent i.e, during typing it will not reflect anything on your screen as acknowledgement, so type blindly your password)

-Step 27: Let's create one user and add it into the wheel group so it can also perform root tasks.
+Step 27: Let's create one user and add it to the wheel group so it can also perform root tasks.
 So, to do that just follow the below piece of code.
-(The "wheel" is just a name of the group where normal user get admin rights after adding)
+(The "wheel" is just the name of the group where normal users get admin rights after adding)

 useradd -m -G wheel -s /bin/bash kanav

 At the end of the above code, you can choose your name instead of kanav

 Step 28: Now we have to build a user and added it to the wheel group but still we need to allow the wheel group for that we will first open visudo file.